 A selection board is held once a year.
 SOAR is a commander's program to select top-flight enlisted members for commissioning.
-Selections are made at the MAJCOM level for most airmen (those assigned to FOAs/DRUs other than AIA are selected from a Small Units selection board that meets at HQ AFROTC at Maxwell).
-Three allocations are set aside for enlisted recruiters selected by the Air Force Recruiting Service (AETC/RS).
-There are 54 SOAR allocations and they are divided among the MAJCOMs/FOAs/DRUs based upon MAJCOM enlisted strength.
+Selections are made at the MAJCOM level for most Airmen.
+Those assigned to Field Operating Agencies (FOA) and Direct Reporting Units (DRU), are selected from a Small Units selection board that meets at HQ AFROTC at Maxwell AFB, AL. There are 51 SOAR allocations.
 The following table shows the distribution of SOAR allocations:

 Be a United States citizen.